awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_TABLE.md

   + If VACUUM is currently running, then running ALTER DISTSTYLE ALL returns an error\.
   + If ALTER DISTSTYLE ALL is running, then a background vacuum doesn't start on a table\.
 + The ALTER DISTSTYLE ALL command is not supported for tables with interleaved sort keys and temporary tables\.
++ If the distribution style was previously defined as AUTO, then the table is no longer a candidate for automatic table optimization\.
 For more information about DISTSTYLE ALL, see [CREATE TABLE](r_CREATE_TABLE_NEW.md)\.

 ALTER DISTSTYLE EVEN